 Section 1.04.
 Dissolution of 2019 Joint Zoning Ordinance for Brookings County and the City of Brookings.

 The regulations contained herein establishing concurrent jurisdiction shall be in effect unless either the City of Brookings or Brookings County adopts an ordinance dissolving said concurrent jurisdiction and regulations.
 In order to dissolve the concurrent jurisdiction and these regulations, the county and city planning commissions shall meet jointly and hold at least one (1) public hearing on the proposed dissolution.
-Notice of the time and place of the hearing shall be given once by either the city or county at least ten (10) days in advance by publication in a legal newspaper.
+Notice of the time and place of the hearing shall be given once by the party proposing the dissolution at least fourteen (14) days in advance by publication in a the legal newspaper of the City of Brookings.
 Following the public hearing, each planning commission shall submit a recommendation to each respective governing body.
 If it is the intent of a respective governing body to proceed with the dissolution of the concurrent jurisdiction and these regulations, said governing body shall hold two (2) readings of the ordinance, with at least one (1) public hearing prior to adoption of said ordinance.
-Notice of the time and place of the hearing shall be given once by either the city or county at least ten (10) days in advance by publication in a legal newspaper.
+Notice of the time and place of the hearing shall be given once by either the city or county at least fourteen (14) days in advance by publication in a legal newspaper.

 ARTICLE II